scriptographers/CS254-Assignment-3/README.txt

 Q2:
     TwoByOneMux.vhd     : 2x1 MUX using structural modelling
-    TwoByFourDecode.vhd : One bit half adder made using only 2x1 MUXes waveform.jpg        : Screenshot of the simulation results
+    TwoByFourDecode.vhd : 2x4 Decoder made using only 2x1 MUXes
+    waveform.jpg        : Screenshot of the simulation results

 Q3: